alisrour97/px4_rover_boat/README.md

 At the end of the building process you will see the Gazebo simulation opened.

 ### 2) Start the communication client
-Go into the repository and start the client
+Open a new terminal and go into the repository and start the client
 ```
 cd Micro-XRCE-DDS-Agent/build
 ./MicroXRCEAgent udp4 -p 8888